Confidential Computing

 • Host OS and the virtualization software (KVM and libvirt) must support Confidential Computing.

-At the moment, SLES15 SP6 has Confidential Computing as technical preview.
+• SLES15 SP6 has Confidential Computing attestation as technology preview.

-Confidential Computing Attestation is currently implemented only as a technology preview.
+• Uyuni has Confidential Computing attestation as technology preview.

-For the exact steps for seting up and configuring Confidential Computing on your host, refer to the OS Vendor documentation.
+For the exact steps for setting up and configuring Confidential Computing on your host, refer to the OS Vendor documentation.

 Procedure: Enabling Attestation Container During the Uyuni Installation